 Introduction

 The world of information technology is driven largely by standards groups such as BS, ENISA, IETF, ISO, ITU, NIST, OASIS, PCI SSC, W3C, and many more.
-We believe that every technical standard that involves software in any way should take the time to consider possible application security risks and, if necessary, address them in the standard.
+OWASP believes that every technical standard that involves software in any way should take the time to consider possible application security risks and, if necessary, address them in the standard.
 OWASP is ready to work with standards groups and has considerable resources to help standards groups make good decisions and get application security right.

 Code of Conduct